Created with a dedication to innovation in the areas of Physical Therapy curriculum and teaching methodologies.

 - Students must receive a grade of "B" ("S" if applicable) or better on all courses within the program curriculum.

-- A minimum cumulative GPA of 3.0 is required for all coursework taken in the Physical Therapy curriculum.
+- A cumulative GPA of 3.0 for all coursework in the program.

 - A student must perform at the appropriate level of generic abilities and criteria as outlined in the Professional Behaviors Plan.